 Fees may be charged for additional qualifications, and resits.
 Additional charges may apply for enrichment activities that are not a compulsory element of the course.
 Students may be eligible for support from The National College Creative Industries towards any costs and should seek advice from firstname.lastname@example.org

-The Skills Funding Agency funding rules for 2016/17 are available here http://skillsfundingagency.bis.gov.uk/providers/fundingrules/
+The Skills Funding Agency funding rules for 2019/20 are available here.

 The rules form part of the terms and conditions of the funding agreements and the Advanced Learning Loans Facility Conditions between the Chief Executive of Skills Funding and all providers of education and training who receive funding from the Chief Executive of Skills or Advanced Learning Loans.

-Calculations for funding and fee setting for 19+ students on SFA Funded qualifications:
+Calculations for funding and fee setting for 19+ students on ESFA Funded qualifications:

 The funding rules state that The National College Creative Industries must make all students, including students funded through a loan, aware of our policy on fees and charging and that evidence is required to prove this has happened.
-In determining fee setting for 19+ students The National College Creative Industries will review how much funding a qualification may be eligible to generate from the SFA.
+In determining fee setting for 19+ students the National College Creative Industries will review how much funding a qualification may be eligible to generate from the ESFA.

-1. A full cost fee which would apply to any applicant who is ineligible for SFA funding.
-This fee will be the equivalent of the funding that would have been drawn down by The National College Creative Industries from the SFA had the applicant been eligible for full-funding.
+- A full cost fee which would apply to any applicant who is ineligible for ESFA funding.
+This fee will be the equivalent of the funding that would have been drawn down by the National College Creative Industries from the ESFA had the applicant been eligible for full-funding.

-2. A co-funded fee which would apply to any applicant who is ineligible for full funding but eligible for co-funding from the SFA.
+- A co-funded fee which would apply to any applicant who is ineligible for full funding but eligible for co-funding from the ESFA.

-Apprenticeship funding rules are determined by the SFA and are available at http://skillsfundingagency.bis...
+Apprenticeship funding rules are determined by the ESFA and are available here.

 The National College Creative Industries will adhere to the guidance and funding rules when setting fees for individuals and employers.